 Gingerbread houses were one of the best parts of holiday baking when I was a young adult.
 My sister and I would try our best to bake up a different house each Christmas.
 Some years we even managed to bake gingerbread people.
 We had fun, laughed a lot and were inspired by the breathtaking gingerbread creations on the McCalls magazine covers, which we painstakingly attempted to recreate.
 Our kitchens resembled something out of I Love Lucy with flour and icing everywhere!
 Such good memories.

 I have always had the best of intentions of baking lots and lots of cookies during the holidays.
 I love seeing posts of some of most spectacular cookies online and in some of the foodie groups I belong to.

 With each passing year, however, this hasn't been my reality.
 Instead, I bookmark recipes for future reference and then read through them hoping that I'll make at least one spectacular cookie creation.
 That hasn't happened either.
-This year, I've gone so far as to make giant granola chocolate chip cookie ice cream sandwiches for a tv segment on New Day Cleveland.
-And these were made at 3:00 a.m. on the day of the segment.
+This year, I've gone so far as to make a Pumpkin Spiced Chocolate Chip Cookie which was simply delicious...this may be the extent of my "spectacular" cookie vision for 2021.

 My friend Liza of HLC Sweets, is a cookie baker who's made some extraordinary cookies for me personally as well as for my colleagues when I worked at hospice.
 She is a skilled, patient artist who also happens to make delicious cookies.
 For a few years she's made themed cookies for the annual staff holiday party.
 Each cookie was a work of art and the staff anxiously awaited the party each year to see the cookie "reveal".
 Pretty awesome.

-Liza has also made a cookie sleigh filled with cookies which was used after Christmas Eve Mass at hospice for patients, families, guests and staff.
+Liza has also made a cookie sleigh filled with cookies which was used following Christmas Eve Mass at hospice for patients, families, guests and staff.